 Stress is harmful in numerous ways.
-This post focuses on one of the worst mediators of the negative effects of stress, but it’s not the only culprit.
+This post focuses on one of the most important mediators of the negative effects of stress, but it’s not the only culprit.

-If you have one or more of the following, you might have a CRH issue (the more you have the more likely): leaky gut, leaky brain barrier, mast cell/histamine issues, skin problems, sleep issues, SIBO, gut inflammation and general inflammation, IBS-Constipation, gut pain, Diarrhea, problems gaining weight, anxiety/fear, depression, emotional instability, cognitive dysfunction, arthritis, Hashimoto’s, uveitis, IBD, disrupted circadian rhythm, oxidative stress, low Testosterone and high estrogen, low libido and problems with fertility?
+If you have one or more of the following, you might have a stress-related issue (the more you have the more likely): “leaky gut”, “leaky brain”, mast cell/histamine issues, skin problems, sleep issues, SIBO, gut inflammation and general inflammation, IBS-Constipation, gut pain, diarrhea, problems gaining weight, anxiety/fear, depression, emotional instability, cognitive dysfunction, arthritis, Hashimoto’s, uveitis, IBD, disrupted circadian rhythm, oxidative stress, low testosterone and high estrogen, low libido and problems with fertility.

 If you’re reading this blog, you likely ticked off at least 5 of those.
 CRH is a common thread in all of these.
 Put your science hat and get ready for a technical read 🙂

 What Is CRH?